anonymousaabc/DRGCN/README.md

 One is ogbn-arxiv origin data, the directory is `./drgat/dataset/ogbn_arxiv/`.

-Other is ogbn-arxiv pretrained node features from GIANT-XRT, the directory is `./drgat/dataset/ogbn-arxiv-pretrain/`.
+The other is ogbn-arxiv pretrained node features from GIANT-XRT, the directory is `./drgat/dataset/ogbn-arxiv-pretrain/`.

 # Step 4: Run the experiment.